-- Polygon area with up to 10 sides is supported. - Click Delete to delete the drawn areas. - If live view is stopped, there is no way to draw the shield regions. - 3.
-Click Save to save the settings.
+- Polygon area with up to 10 sides is supported. - Click Delete to delete the drawn areas. - If live view is stopped, there is no way to draw the shield regions.

 Rule

 The behavior analysis supports a series of behaviors, including line crossing detection, intrusion, region entrance, and region exiting, etc.